thebaldgeek/thebaldgeek.github.io/README.md

 # What even is ACARS??
 Get a solid intro by [reading this overview of ACARS](https://www.pentestpartners.com/security-blog/introduction-to-acars/).
-Its one of the best introductions of ACARS from signal to data I have ever come across.
+Its one of the best introductions of ACARS from signal to data thebaldgeek has ever come across.

 There are many osint folks and avgeeks that combine the usual ADSB/C data (aircraft pixels on a map) _with_ ACARS to really amplify both sources of data.
 The sum really is MUCH greater than the parts.